bekk/bekk-christmas/post/react/module-federation-micro-frontends-with-webpack-5.md

 ### App 1: The Container

 `app1` is a simple react application that will run on `localhost:3001`.
-In the `App`-componenet we have a simple container with a header for the calendar.
+In the `App`-component we have a simple container with a header for the calendar.

 ```javascript
 // app1/src/App